Manages activities of the unit(s), monitors quality, service and utilization standards. Supervises the day to day shift activities.

 - Develops and implements action plans to improve staff development.
 Supervises a single unit (8 to 24 hours) of approximately 20 - 60+ employees.

-- Monitors the allocation and utilization of personnel based on continual changes in patient population/needs and provide the best level of patient care while identifying savings opportunities.
+- Monitors the allocation and utilization of personnel based on continual changes in patient population/needs and provides the best level of patient care while identifying savings opportunities.

 - Supervises the daily unit operations, including human resources management, department and employee safety programs, and risk management.

 - Works with health care providers outside of the unit, to achieve optimal patient care across the continuum.
-Researches identify and implement best practice models of other units.
+Researches, identifies, and implements best practice models of other units.
 Investigates and resolves patient/family member concerns regarding patient care.

-- Kaiser Permanente conducts compensation reviews of positions on a routine basis.
-At any time, Kaiser Permanente reserves the right to reevaluate and change job descriptions, or to change such positions from salaried to hourly pay status.
+- This company conducts compensation reviews of positions on a routine basis.
+At any time, this company reserves the right to reevaluate and change job descriptions, or to change such positions from salaried to hourly pay status.
 Such changes are generally implemented only after notice is given to affected employees.

 - High school diploma OR General Education Diploma (GED) required.